Soumya-Puranikamath/Vlsi-workshop/README.md

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/b59e139a-3d62-4005-a66f-ad9b0e47ee27)

-Now as we done with Floorplan stage, we can proceed to placement stage by using the command run_placemen.
+Now as we done with Floorplan stage, we can proceed to placement stage by using the command run_placement.

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/35b8b67e-fa8f-49b2-88e1-e00e2c526536)

+Now after the placement is done,lets check whether the cell that we have created is placed in the design.
+For this being in the placement directory we should use the command. magic -T /home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.placement.def &